kbrecordzz/bookmarks/README.md

 # bookmarks

-# IMPORTANT - This has security flaws.
+# IMPORTANT - This program has security flaws.
 See it as a code example to learn from and not an app to set up and use with the belief that it will work securely.

 Super simple bookmarking web "app" (= web site) for you who have your own web server with PHP on it.